Morning Folks!!

 the domainers I know are extremely

-.
+hard working.
 Honestly, I don’t remember the last day I had a whole day

 off.
 Its certainly been many years ago, and probably because I couldn’t